1990-1995

 1994 June

-The Apple II SuperDrive interface card and the SuperDrive itself is discontinued.
+The Apple II SuperDrive interface card and the SuperDrive are discontinued.

 HyperCard IIGS is made available through user groups for free (disks only; the manuals sell out quickly).